ComunidadAylas/PackSquash/CONTRIBUTING.md

 proposes useful suggestions, running it before submitting a code contribution allows both reviewers and contributors to cut to the chase and discuss less trivial matters.
-Your code contributions should not cause any new Clippy warning, but if they do and you think you have good reasons to ignore them, please suppress the warnings via an attribute and state your reasoning.
+Your code contributions should not cause any new Clippy warning, but if they do, and you think you have good reasons to ignore them, please suppress the warnings via an attribute and state your reasoning.

 To get started with Clippy, make sure that your Rust toolchain includes the